Best Guitar Amp for Pedals? (our top pick)

 What if you want an amp that just does the basics really well and lets your pedals handle everything else?
+You don't want tuners, amp models, built-in effects, or any of that fuss.

 Just good, pure, and clean guitar tone that you can tweak and manipulate via your pedalboard.
 If that's the case, this roundup of guitar amps should help you out.
 We've targeted the best guitar amps for pedals, focusing on amps that put all their energy and resources into tone quality.